jonboulle/nstack-docs/quick_start/module.rst

  > ls
  nstack.yaml  requirements.txt  service.py  setup.py

 This is the skeleton of an NStack module.
-Modules comprise a configuration file -- `nstack.yaml` -- and your business logic, e.g. some Python code.
+Modules comprise of a configuration file -- `nstack.yaml` -- and your business logic, e.g. some Python code.

 ..
 When we `build` a module, NStack deploys the code to the cloud and expose the functions in your business-logic which you specified in your configuration.